 People often mistake empty Dungeness shells strewn along beaches for dead crabs.
 Crabs shed and grow new shells regularly as part of their growth process.
 The old shell splits at the back and along the sides so the crab can back out.
 The shell the crab leaves behind is an almost intact replica of the crab.

 Dungeness crabs are typically light brown in color.
 These creatures have one pair of claws and four pairs of walking legs.
 Their claws are serrated and so are the edges of their shells from the eyes down to the middle of the body.

-Crabs are measured by the width of their shell.
+Crabs are measured by the width of their shells.
 A male Dungeness crab can grow to a width of about 230 mm and can weigh up to about 2 kg.
 The Dungeness crab’s slender, light-colored claw tips distinguish it from other crab species, as does its relatively large size.

 As a predator, the Dungeness crab eats clams, mussels, crabs, and other crustaceans as well as some small fish.
 Crabs pursue prey more actively at night, tending to bury themselves in the sand during the day.
 When moving along the sea bottom, these crabs find and capture prey by probing the sand with their legs or claws.

 Dungeness crabs can move in any direction-quickly enough to give a scuba diver a run for his money!

 The Dungeness crab is distributed along the west coast from Mexico to Alaska.
 It inhabits waters up to depths of about 180 meters.
 Although these crabs can sometimes be spotted on mud and gravel, they prefer sandy bottoms and shallow cool waters around eelgrass.